MicrosoftDocs/winrt-api/windows.media.speechrecognition/speechrecognitionconstrainttype.md

 ## -enum-fields
 ### -field Topic:0
-A constraint based on a dictation topic.
+A pre-defined, web-service grammar constraint based on a dictation topic.
 See [SpeechRecognitionTopicConstraint](speechrecognitiontopicconstraint.md).

 ### -field List:1
 A constraint based on a list of words or phrases.
 See [SpeechRecognitionListConstraint](speechrecognitionlistconstraint.md).